 - 1. Review previous day's work.

 - 2. Rehearse and plan the body of the piece.
 Sample teacher talk: What did we learn about the middle or body of a small moment story?
-Let's get a picture in our minds again of the event/s.
-What happened next?
-What happened after that?
-Then, what happened?
+Let's get a picture in our minds again of the events.
+What happen first, what happen next, what happen after that, then what happen, etc.

-- 3. Write.
+- 3. Draft as many events as time allows.